 As a former college wrestler, member of Thailand’s national freestyle wrestling team, and current combat sport enthusiast, I’ve personally tested these ideas that you’ll see on my blog.
 This includes but is not limited to:

 - Intermittent fasting and various diets such as low fat, low carb, paleo, and ketogenic diets;

 - Many different forms of training involving, bodyweight, barbells, kettlebells, running, and (of course) fighting

 - Meditation, breathing exercises, hypnosis, journal writing, cold

 - Much more!

 One of the most important lessons I’ve learned through experimenting with all these different tools is that sometimes, less truly is more.
 Things don’t have to be so complicated.
-I’d love to share with you what I’ve learned so far so that you can keep doing what you do, but doing it better.
+I’d love to share with you what I’ve learned so far so that you can keep doing what you do, but better.

 Time and time again, people have done more with less, and so can you.